This post contains affiliate links. Read the full disclosure here.

 Cream Cheese: I don’t recommend using Daiya brand cream cheese as it tends to melt into the dough.
 If you’re looking for a dairy free or vegan option, then I suggest using Violife or another vegan cream cheese which has a coconut base.
 Depending what kind of cream cheese you use, the amount of time it takes to freeze the filling may vary.

-Powdered Sugar: If you are using regular (not vegan) cream cheese, use ⅓ cup of powdered sugar.
-It's firmer than vegan cream cheese so more icing sugar will make the filling softer.
+Powdered Sugar: If you are using vegan cream cheese, decrease the powdered sugar to 1/4 cup (30g).
+It’s softer than regular cream cheese so less icing sugar will make the filling firmer.

 Pumpkin Pie Spice: If you don’t have pumpkin pie spice, you can use the following combination of spices: 1½ teaspoon ground cinnamon, ½ teaspoon ground ginger, ½ teaspoon ground nutmeg, ¼ teaspoon ground cloves, and ¼ teaspoon ground allspice